threefoldtech/info_grid/src/documentation/faq/faq.md

 Make sure to replace "newname" by the name you want.

-### How can I copy the clipboard content of a terminal output using the command cat?
-How can I copy the public key directly with the terminal?

-We use here the example of copying the public key in the default folder of OpenSSL.
-You can use this command to copy any content of a given text file for Linux, Mac and Windows.

-You can use the following terminal command line:

-* Linux
-  * ```
-    cat ~/.ssh/id_rsa.pub | xclip -sel clip
-    ```
-* MAC
-  * ```
-    cat ~/.ssh/id_rsa.pub | pbcopy
-    ```
-* Windows
-  * ```
-    cat ~/.ssh/id_rsa.pub | clip.exe
-    ```

-After writing this command, your clipboard will contain your public key.
-You can paste it on the profile manager to connect with a 3Node when deploying on the ThreeFold Grid.

 ###  What is ThreeFold's stance on sharded workload?
 Will ThreeFold embrace and move towards distributed data chunks or stay with the one deployment, one node model?

 The ThreeFold Grid is basically agnostic when it comes to how you structure your deployment.